zgsm-ai/site/public/docs/en_us/installation/README.md

 1. Client has internet access.
 2. Client: VS Code (version > v1.70.2).

-> Currently, the Shenma extension is only available for VS Code.
+> Currently, the Costrict extension is only available for VS Code.
 Support for JetBrains IDEs will be added later.

 ### Installation Steps

-1. Search for "Shenma" in the VS Code Marketplace and click **Install**.
+1. Search for "Costrict" in the VS Code Marketplace and click **Install**.

 ![alt text](/docs_imges/install/extensions.png)